NicoAnth/FaultAttack/README.md

 ## Usage

+In order to find the key, you must own one correct cipher and 16 faulty cipher provoked on the 15th round of DES.
 Hardcode your correct and your faulty ciphers in FaultAttack.cpp, faultAttack16() function.
 Then run the program, it will return the key associate to your cipher.

 ```cpp